All Products

 The funnel analysis feature consists of the following components:

-1 Other function operation area: users can save reports, click to view historical saved reports and export queried data.
-2 Information configuration area: users can select events, indicators, attribute settings, grouping and time selection.
-3 Interface composition analysis results area: users can view the visualization chart and detailed data after analysis results.
+1. Other function operation area: users can save reports, click to view historical saved reports and export queried data.
+2. Information configuration area: the user can perform operations such as event, indicator, attribute setting, grouping and time selection.
+3. Interface composition analysis result area: users can view the visualization chart and detailed data after analysis results.

 Operation Description